-One of several protests in the same location since the police murder of George Floyd on May 25, this demonstration was happening on Sheridan Square because it is the home of The Stonewall Inn.
+One of many hundreds of protests in the same spot, this demonstration was happening on Sheridan Square because it is the home of The Stonewall Inn.
 On any given night, The Stonewall is a happy-go-lucky, touristy gay bar.
-But on certain nights—Pride Sunday, the spectacular Drag March that kicks off Pride Weekend, and any time the queer activist community needs to speak out against the brutality and oppression we’ve experienced—The Stonewall is something else.
+But on certain nights—Pride Sunday, the spectacular Drag March that kicks off Pride Weekend at the end of June, and any time the queer activist community needs to speak out against the brutality and oppression we’ve experienced—The Stonewall is something else.
 It is the most important symbol in the U.S. of our right to exist.

 On June 28, 1969, The Stonewall’s patrons rose up.
 In resistance to yet another cop raid on a gay bar, they started a riot that lasted three days.
-This diverse group—which included many black and brown trans people—created the foundation of the modern gay rights movement.
-We have them to thank for advances like the Supreme Court’s recent ruling against LGBTQ+ discrimination in the workplace.
+This diverse group—which included many Black and brown trans people—created the foundation of the modern gay rights movement.
+We have them to thank for advances like 2020’s Supreme Court ruling against LGBTQ+ discrimination in the workplace.
 And it all began at a bar.

 Don’t miss the latest drinks industry news and insights.
 Sign up for our award-winning Daily Dispatch newsletter—delivered to your inbox every week.

 To a 57-year-old lesbian like me, it makes sense.
 When I came out in the 1980s, gay bars were where I went to meet other women, to make friends and find lovers, to feel like myself.
 I could flirt, drink, party, and not have to code switch for the comfort of straight people or protect myself from harassment by men.
 Through the 1990s and the painful height of AIDS, these bars were where lesbians and our gay male pals hung out together after ACT-UP meetings, where we gathered for memorials, where we organized around politics and health care, where we created art and performances.
 In bars, queer folks made meaning.
 It had been that way for decades.